WebCrazy003/webcrazy003/README.md

 I like challenges and explore new horizons, because only then I can truely transform the world for better!
 Please check something tangible I've crafted!

+### About me
+- 🔭 Take a look at the [React Datepicker](https://github.com/WebCrazy003/react-datetime-picker) I've built!
+- 📫 When everything else gets dull, I like to dive into solving [algorithms](https://github.com/WebCrazy003/algorithm-and-data-structure) to find my inner zen!
+- 💬 I'm really into playing around with canvas stuff using p5!
+You can check out my tinkering [here](https://github.com/WebCrazy003/p5-canvas)!
+- 🌱 Presently, I'm enhancing my skills in Python and AWS.
+- ⚡ Fun fact: I'm a travel enthusiast who enjoys weekend hikes.

 ### Something I've crafted recently ✨ !
 - The proudest custom React component
   * [Autocomplete](https://gist.github.com/WebCrazy003/b731ca10ea017feca8e8756da859bd69)